peterkuma/cl2nc/README.md

 ### cl2nc fails with an exception.

-Please make sure you that
-the Python package netCDF4 is installed.
-If it still does not work for you contact me: Peter Kuma <<peter@peterkuma.net>>.
+Please make sure that the Python package netCDF4 is installed.
+If it still does not work for you, contact me: Peter Kuma <<peter@peterkuma.net>>.
 There are small variations in the .DAT file format with instruments.  cl2nc may need to be modified to be able to read a particular type of format.

 ### Where is the height information?

 Height can be determined from [vertical_resolution](#vertical_resolution).
-The instrument samples vertical bins on regular intervals.
+The instrument samples vertical bins at regular intervals.

 ### MATLAB cannot read the time_utc variable.

 MATLAB NetCDF implementation currently does not support reading NC_STRING variables.
 You can use the `time` variable instead or use the MATLAB HDF functions to read the file (you may need to change the file extension to `.h5`).

 ## Changelog

 cl2nc follows [semantic versioning](http://semver.org/).

+### 3.6.0 (2024-09-10)

+- Added support for the CT25K ceilometer.
+- Improved output metadata.

 ### 3.5.0 (2024-04-18)